VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair

-Decomposing an image into its intrinsic photometric factors—shading and reflectance—is a long-standing challenge due to the lack of extensive ground-truth data for real-world scenes.
-Recent methods rely on synthetic data or sparse annotations for limited indoor and even fewer outdoor scenes.
-We introduce a novel training-free approach for intrinsic image decomposition using only a pair of visible and thermal images.
+Decomposing a scene into its reflectance and shading is a challenge due to the lack of extensive ground-truth data for real-world scenes.
+We introduce a novel physics-based approach for intrinsic image decomposition using a pair of visible and thermal images.
 We leverage the principle that light not reflected from an opaque surface is absorbed and detected as heat by a thermal camera.
-This allows us to relate the ordinalities between visible and thermal image intensities to the ordinalities of shading and reflectance, which can densely self-supervise an optimizing neural network to recover shading and reflectance.
-We perform quantitative evaluations with known reflectance and shading under natural and artificial lighting, and qualitative experiments across diverse outdoor scenes.
-The results demonstrate superior performance over recent learning-based models and point toward a scalable path to curating real-world ordinal supervision, previously infeasible via manual labeling.
+This allows us to relate the ordinalities (or relative magnitudes) between visible and thermal image intensities to the ordinalities of shading and reflectance.
+The ordinalities enable dense self-supervision of an optimizing neural network to recover shading and reflectance.
+We perform quantitative evaluations with known reflectance and shading under natural and artificial lighting, and qualitative experiments across diverse scenes.
+The results demonstrate superior performance over both physics-based and recent learning-based methods, providing a path toward scalable real-world data curation with supervision.